reanahub/docs.reana.io/docs/advanced-usage/compute-backends/kubernetes/index.md

 Read more about the expected memory values on [Kubernetes official documentation](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#meaning-of-memory)

-You can configure the `steps` in the respective `yaml` specifications for Serial, Yadage, and CWL workflow engines.
+You can configure the `steps` in the respective specifications for Serial, Yadage, CWL and Snakemake workflow engines.

 ### Serial workflow